 * Line of Credit with a growth rate on the unused portion of monies over time

 * Combination of all three

-The maximum lending limit on the HECM reverse mortgage is $822,375.
+The maximum lending limit on the FHA HECM reverse mortgage will be $970,800 beginning January 1, 2022 for all new applications who choose the FHA HECM.
 Now, that doesn't mean you receive that ENTIRE amount.
 It all depends on the age of the youngest borrower, interest rates, and the appraised value of your home.
 And with the HECM, the older you are, the more funds you receive.

 Because the HECM loan does not require any monthly mortgage payments, it is called a rising debt loan, the opposite of a typical mortgage where you make monthly mortgage payments and the balance does down.
 For this reason, the reverse mortgage balance can potentially end up higher than the value of your home.
 However, written into the HECM transaction is an important safeguard called "non-recourse."
 Simply put, the house stands for the debt.

 You are NOT personally responsible for the reverse mortgage debt nor are your heirs.